-After the success of platinum-winning Bloody Kisses (1993), Type O Negative come into this album with confidence and bravado, and use it to further explore the doom–pop soundscapes found in its predecessor.
-At the same time quintessential expression and parody of the 1990’s goth zeitgeist, October Rust’s catchy synth work and doomy, sludgy guitar riffs are a carefully crafted backdrop to Steele’s uncannily low-pitched voice, carrying him as he explores themes of love, death, sex and obsession.
+After the success of platinum-winning Bloody Kisses (1993), Type O Negative come into their album October Rust with confidence and bravado.
+They use it to further explore the doom–pop soundscapes found in its predecessor.
+Simultaneously quintessential expression and parody of the 1990’s goth zeitgeist, October Rust’s catchy synth work, and doomy, sludgy guitar riffs make a carefully crafted backdrop for Steele’s uncannily low-pitched voice, carrying him as he explores themes of love, death, sex, and obsession.

-The work always manages to remind the listener not to take it too seriously, though, embroidered as it is with moments of camp, spoken-word skits and a first track (“Bad Ground”) made to simulate a faulty speaker connection to trick its listener to get up and check.
+The work always manages to remind the listener not to take it too seriously, though, embroidered as it is with moments of camp, spoken-word skits, and a first track (Bad Ground) that simulates a faulty speaker connection to trick its listener to get up and check.
 Who knew morbidity could be such fun?

 You can find the album on Spotify.